S3-working-group/s3-practical-guide/docs/role-selection.md

 - increase ownership over the decision
 - ensure support for the role keeper by those affected.

-A prerequisite to the selection process is a [clear description](clarify-and-develop-domains.html) of the role's <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domain</a>.
+A prerequisite to the selection process is a [clear description](clarify-and-develop-domains.html) of the role's <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domain</a>.

 ## Role Selection - Steps